How to Photograph Textures

 Become both photographer and artist by layering oil paints onto a wall or canvas, then photographing your newly textured surface from different angles.

-Or, find some textured objects and arrange them into a composition as a way to experiment and develop your texture photography.
+Or, find some textured objects and arrange them into a composition as a way to experiment and develop your texture photography and incorporate creative pattern photography too.

 9. Use texture for creative double exposures